 - Certified copy of transcript of results or interim results.

 - Clinical Appraisals: Your two most recent clinical appraisals - either midwifery of nursing (these can be one of each or two from midwifery or two from nursing).

 - Completed Placement Preference Form.
 Every attempt will be made to place graduates in their preferred placement option.

-Applicants must ask two clinical referees (one nursing and one midwifery) to complete and return via email a Confidential Professional Reference Form to Clinical Education, at the Royal Women's Hospital (submission details included on the form).
+Applicants must ask two clinical referees to complete and return via email a Confidential Professional Reference Form to Clinical Education, at the Royal Women's Hospital (submission details included on the form).

 NO faxed or mailed clinical reference forms will be accepted!

 This web page will be updated regularly to keep you informed of the progress of applications.
 Please check back regularly.